Bachelor of Science

 |Academic Year||Enrollment||Degrees Awarded|

-Detailed information on enrollment and graduation can be obtained through the American Society for Engineering Education (ASEE).
+Enrollment data reflect the total number of students in BSCHE pre-professional and professional engineering programs.
+Detailed information on enrollment and graduation pertaining to the ME professional engineering program can be obtained through the American Society for Engineering Education (ASEE).

 As an urban research university, our mission is to discover, examine, transmit, and apply knowledge that contributes to the positive development and well-being of individuals, organizations, and society.
 Wayne State University is a national research institution dedicated to preparing students to excel in an increasingly advanced and interconnected, global society.